webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 Like exclusions, the number of [browser windows](workflow-setup.md#browser-windows) can also be adjusted while crawling.
 On the **Watch** tab, press the **+/-** button next to the _Running in_ N _browser windows_ text and set the desired value.

 Unlike exclusions, this change will not be applied to future workflow runs.

+## Pausing and Resuming Crawls

+If you need to reassess or rescope your crawl at any point after it has started, you can pause the running crawl.

+To pause a running crawl, click the *Pause* button.
+The crawl status will change from *Running* to *Pausing* as in-progress pages are completed, and then to *Paused* once the crawler is successful paused.
+Paused crawls do not continue to accrue execution time.

+While a crawl is paused, it is possible to replay the pages crawled up to that point and to download the WACZ files from the *Latest Crawl* tab.

+To resume a paused crawl, simply click the *Resume* button.
+The crawl status will update from *Resuming* to *Running* to indicate that the crawler has started crawling again.
+Any changes to the workflow settings will be applied in the the resumed crawl.

+???+ Note
+    Paused crawls that are not resumed within 7 days of being paused are automatically updated to *Stopped*.
+Once stopped, the crawl is finished and can no longer be resumed.

 ## End a Crawl